marvinguerrero/VAPT-Methodology/README.md

-# WebVulMethodology
+# VAPT Methodology
-Methodology on finding vulnerability on a website
+Methodology on finding vulnerabilities in different applications.